 This was not the first occasion of stupid government actions affecting the Canadian nuclear industry.
 The US is no better.
-After spending billions of dollars to develop a reliable liquid sodium cooled fast neutron reactor technology the Clinton administration killed the project as a "cost saving measure".
+After spending billions of dollars to develop a reliable liquid sodium cooled fast neutron reactor technology the Clinton administration defunded the project as a "cost saving measure".
 That "cost saving measure" set the US nuclear industry back more than 30 years as compared to its foreign competitors.

 One of the underlying problems with nuclear energy is the amount of technical knowledge that is required to safely and efficiently manage it.
 Usually persons in government and regulatory bodies have legal rather than technical educations and simply fail to grasp the physical consequences of their decisions.
 Furthermore, they are not able to properly assess technical evidence when it is presented to them by technical experts, who may lack sophisticated presentation skills.

 Governments tend to rely on boards staffed by lawyers rather than on boards staffed by persons with relevant technical expertise.
 As consequence, major problems arise from decisions by board members who lack deep technical knowledge.

 A pervasive problem in many governments is allocation of non-fossil electricity costs to consumers by kWh rather than by peak kW or peak kVA.
 That misallocation creates a financial incentive for consumption of fossil fuels in preference to zero cost surplus non-fossil electricity.